Skip to Content

 Cons

-• Higher price point, however, you get what you pay for in this case and it is really not a con.
+• At a higher price point; however, you get what you pay for in this case, and it is not a con.

 Alternatives

-If you want to spend a few dollars less, then I can recommend that you check out the St. Croix Mojo Inshore.
-It’s my favorite go-to-rod which costs about half the price, however, it is not in the same class.
-Read the full review of the St. Croix Mojo Inshore HERE.
+If you want to spend a few dollars less, I recommend you check out the St. Croix Mojo Inshore.
+It’s my favorite go-to-rod, which costs about half the price.
+However, it is not in the same class.

-Still staying in the St. Croix family would be the St. Croix Avid Inshore which won “Best Saltwater Rod” at the 2015 ICAST.
-The primary difference between the Avid and the Legend Tournament Inshore is going to be the use of the SC IV vs. the SC III graphite material and the reel handles.
+Still staying in the St. Croix family would be the St. Croix Avid Inshore, which won “Best Saltwater Rod” at the 2015 ICAST.
+The primary difference between the Avid and the Legend Tournament Inshore will be using the SC IV vs. the SC III graphite material and the reel handles.

-The third rod I would have you take a look at would be the G Loomis E6X rod, which is an excellent mid-range rod.
-The price point of the E6X starts out at $179 and for me fishes very much like its big brother the G Loomis NRX which is a $600+ rod.
-Read the full review of the G Loomis E6X HERE.
+The third rod I would have you look at would be the G Loomis E6X rod, which is an excellent mid-range rod.
+The price point of the E6X starts at $179, and for me, it fishes very much like its big brother, the G Loomis NRX, which is a $600+ rod.

 In Conclusion

-It seems that every year the quality of the rods that are available due to new designs, materials, and manufacturing processes just get better and better.
-As a fisherman, you want to be able to feel as though the rod is an extension of your body, not just a tool.
+Every year, the quality of the rods that are available due to new designs, materials, and manufacturing processes gets better and better.
+As a fisherman, you want to feel like the rod is an extension of your body, not just a tool.

-The Sensitivity of the St. Croix Legend Tournament Inshore is simply better than anything I have ever had the opportunity to use.
-While my time with the rod was very limited as there are only a handful of the prototypes, I can honestly say that it was like no other rod I have used before.
+The Sensitivity of the St. Croix Legend Tournament Inshore is better than anything I have ever had the opportunity to use.
+While my time with the rod was very limited, as there were only a handful of prototypes, I can honestly say that it was like no other rod I had used before.

-I know that I myself will be upgrading from my St. Croix Mojo Inshore later in the year when the Legend Tournament Inshore is available to the general public sometime in November 2017.
+I know that I will be upgrading from my St. Croix Mojo Inshore later in the year when the Legend Tournament Inshore will be available to the general public sometime in November 2017.
 I love my Mojo, but it is not even in the same class as the Legend Tournament Inshore.

 mm